Goals for First Year Graduate Students

 *You do not formally register for Economics 401 which is held prior to the start of the Fall Quarter.

 During the Summer Quarter at the end of your first year, students receiving a University Fellowship register for three units of Economics 590 on a pass/no pass (P/N) basis to maintain their full-time student status.
-Students who are not receiving University Fellowships need not register in the Summer Quarter for either University or immigration purposes.
-However, students with external funding that provide for summer tuition are advised to register in the summer as it is advantageous to complete the first eight quarters of high-tuition "residency" as soon as possible.
+Students who are not receiving University Fellowships need not register in the Summer Quarter for either university or immigration purposes.
+However, students with external funding that provides for summer tuition are advised to register in the summer as it is advantageous to complete the first eight quarters of high-tuition "residency" as soon as possible.

 In order to be admitted to the second year of the Ph.D. program, students must demonstrate that they have achieved competence in the three core areas of study: microeconomics, macroeconomics, and econometrics.